DaveBenham/VenomPremium/README.md

 Documentation for Venom Premium Plugins for VCV Rack

 # Venom Oscillations plugin
+Venom Oscillations version 2.0.0 for VCV Rack 2 is copyright 2025 Dave Benham and licensed under the [VCV Rack End User License Agreement](LICENSE.md).

-Thank you for your interest in and/or purchase of the Venom Oscillations plugin for VCV Rack.
+Thank you for your interest in and/or purchase of the Venom Oscillations plugin for VCV Rack 2.
 This plugin is intended to be a set of complex oscillator modules that produce interesting sounds that are difficult to create otherwise.

 Currently there is only one module, Sofia's Daughter.